codio-templates/processing-demo/.guides/content/Polymorphism-Lab-2-0604.md

   }
 ```

 Next we want to modify the `showList` method to show the list of people in the contact list.
 There are two possible states for the list view: the list is empty or there are contacts in the list.
-When the list is empty, the user will be provided with the choice to add a contact or quit the script.
+When the list is empty, the user will be provided with the choice to add a contact or quit the program.
 Use a conditional to represent these two states.
 For now, set `view` to `"quit"` in the `else` branch.

 The print statement is to add a blank line for legibility.
 We also need a scanner object to collect input from the user.
 If `length` is 0, then present the user with a choice.
 Store their input in `choice`.
 The `.toLowerCase()` will convert the user choice to a lowercase letter.
 This will make comparisons easier.
 Remember, Java is case sensitive; `q` and `Q` are not the same.
 By forcing all input to lowercase, we only need to test for the lowercase letter.
 The `showList` method ends by calling another method to handle the user's choice.